swimos/swim/swim-system-js/swim-core-js/@swim/uri/README.md

 The `UriUser` class wraps a username and optional password string.
 The `UriUser.undefined` static method returns a singleton `UriUser` with an undefined username and password.
-The `UriUser.from` static method constructs a new `UriUser` from a username and optional password string.
+The `UriUser.create` static method constructs a new `UriUser` from a username and optional password string.
 The `UriUser.fromAny` static method coerces a plain old JavaScript object, of type `UriUserInit`, or a URI-encoded user string, to a structured `UriUser` instance.